Tuesday, July 12, 2011

 Of listing, for the record!

-Today morning, a got a called from my father
+This morning, I got a call from my father

-Saying, my mother went into hiding last night
+Saying, my mother went into hiding the last night

 After serving him the best of ngafak kangsoi,